 For more info on Santa Cruz County's personal income and GDP, check out the county's BEA Regional Fact Sheet (BEARFACTS)

-In 2022, Santa Cruz County's retail sales were up 21.6% following growth of 14.6% in 2021 (after a COVID-related decline of 7.6% in 2020, the first year of the pandemic).
-Restaurant & bar sales were up 25.4% in 2022, after rebounding 25.2% in 2021 (from the COVID-related drop of 19.6% the year prior).
-Santa Cruz County hotel/motel receipts were up 30.7% in 2022 on the heels of a 43.8% jump in 2021, rebounding from a 30.7% drop in 2020.
-Sales across industries were impacted by record-low border crossings from Mexico into the U.S. at the Nogales port of entry in 2020, the first year of the pandemic.
-Sales rebounded strongly in 2021 and 2022.
+In 2023, Santa Cruz County's retail sales were up 8.1% following growth of 21.6% in 2022 and 14.6% in 2021 (after a COVID-related decline of 7.6% in 2020, the first year of the pandemic).
+Restaurant & bar sales were up 10.8% in 2023, after increasing 25.4% in 2022 and 25.2% in 2021 (rebounding from the COVID-related drop of 19.6% in 2020).
+Santa Cruz County hotel/motel receipts were up 5.3% in 2023, on the heels of a 30.7% gain in 2022 and a 43.8% jump in 2021 (rebounding from a 30.7% drop in 2020).

 HOME PRICES & DAYS ON MARKET: In May 2023, the median price of homes sold in Santa Cruz County was $282,100, according to National Association of Realtors.
 That was down 6.9% from May 2022.
 The median days on market in May was 64, up from 43 in May 2022.
 As of June 2023, there were 758 homes listed for sale in Santa Cruz County, up by one from 757 in December.
-(Data in this section updated twice annually; for the most recent monthly data, visit Santa Cruz County, AZ Real Estate Market)
+(Data in this section updated annually; for the most recent monthly data, visit Santa Cruz County, AZ Real Estate Market)

 NEW HOME CONSTRUCTION: In 2022, there were 319 building permits issued for new single-family residential homes in Santa Cruz County, up 11.9% from 285 in 2021.
 Annual new home permits in 2022 were at their highest level since 2007.
 For the most recent monthly data, click here.